MTA unveils plan for New York City bus fleet of the future

-NEW YORK (WABC) --The MTA on Monday unveiled its "Bus Action Plan," which includes sweeping measures to modernize the agency's network of buses.
+NEW YORK (WABC) --The MTA on Monday unveiled its "Bus Action Plan," which includes sweeping measures to modernize the city's network of buses.

+It includes the possibility of adding double-deckers to the fleet of 5,700 buses, and the agency has one such bus that will be pilot-tested on one line - the X17J between Staten Island and Manhattan.

 The plan is the result of an expansive review of the system commissioned by NYC Transit President Andy Byford, who declared improving bus service as one of his top four priorities.